 Mayer Brown’s Environmental team offers innovative solutions to clients facing litigation, navigating enforcement concerns, implementing regulatory compliance programs or tackling issues that arise in transactions.
 Our global presence—frequently representing clients in cross-border disputes and transactions throughout the Americas, Asia, Europe and the Middle East—is significantly supplemented by our deep experience litigating major cases in state and federal courts across the United States and providing preeminent appellate services.

-We represent clients in such high-stakes matters as emerging torts relating to greenhouse gas emissions; site-based mass tort claims, such as the Flint, Michigan, water cases and perfluorooctanoic acid (PFOA) litigation; issues of first impression under the Clean Water Act; challenges to US Environmental Protection Agency (EPA) regulations under the Clean Air Act; criminal environmental prosecutions; renewable energy projects—including wind and solar facilities that involve complicated permitting and regulatory requirements—and complex environmental cleanup projects involving the application of cutting-edge remediation technologies.
+We represent clients in such high-stakes matters as emerging torts relating to greenhouse gas emissions; site-based mass tort claims, such as the Flint, Michigan, water cases and PFAS litigation; issues of first impression under the Clean Water Act; challenges to US EPA regulations under the Clean Air Act; criminal environmental prosecutions and complex environmental cleanup projects involving the application of cutting-edge remediation technologies.
 We litigate and win significant cases, and we have unparalleled experience handling high-profile environmental cases.
 Our team includes some of the most distinguished environmental lawyers in the country.
 Indeed, two of our partners were recently named Energy & Environmental Trailblazers by The National Law Journal, which recognizes lawyers who “continue to make their mark in various aspects of legal work in the areas of energy and environmental law.”

 We have extensive experience in the following areas of Environmental law:

 - Clean Water Act